 Here are a few tips when masturbating with your partner:

 It is difficult to feel pleasure if you are experiencing pain.
 Follow up with your doctor and describe what you are feeling so they can help you figure out what is leading to the pain.
 Pay attention to your body and if it feels good, keep doing it.
 If it doesn’t feel good then stop.
 You are the best expert in your own life and know your body better than anyone else.
-You deserve to feel pleasure during solo and partnered sex.
+You deserve to feel pleasure during solo sessions and partnered sex.
 Masturbation is also a stress reliever that has countless benefits for your emotional, physical, and overall health.
 Stop worrying and get back to focusing on what feels good for you.
 Avoid online searches to find information on masturbating too much and start paying attention to your body.